smgorelik/Injector/README.md

 ## Day 2 - Jektor Toolkit v1.0

+**Context:** This is an older tool I once wrote during an offensive, malware development competition.
+It was supposed to demonstrate various shellcode injection/execution methods in user-mode.
+This tool is in an **archived** state, I won't be providing any updates.

 This challenge focused on shellcode injection techniques to demonstrate methods that malware may use to execute shellcode on a victim system

 - [x] Dynamically resolves API functions to evade IAT inclusion